 🏛️ Martyrdom Across the Early Church

-Tradition and historical records indicate that many apostles and early believers faced violent deaths:
+Historical records and early Christian tradition indicate that many apostles and early believers faced violent deaths for their faith:

-• Peter – Tradition, supported by early Christian writers like Clement of Rome and Tertullian, holds that Peter was crucified upside down in Rome under Emperor Nero around 64 AD.
-He is said to have requested this form of death, feeling unworthy to die in the same manner as Jesus.
+- Peter – Tradition, supported by early Christian writers like Clement of Rome and Tertullian, holds that Peter was crucified upside down in Rome under Emperor Nero around 64 AD.
+He is said to have requested this form of death, feeling unworthy to die in the same manner as Jesus.6

-• Paul: After his missionary journeys, Paul was imprisoned and later beheaded in Rome, also under Emperor Nero, around 67 AD.
-His Roman citizenship meant he was spared the more brutal death of crucifixion.
+- Paul – After his missionary journeys, Paul was imprisoned and later beheaded in Rome under Nero around 67 AD.
+His Roman citizenship spared him the more brutal death of crucifixion.
+His letters and Acts attest to his frequent imprisonments and sufferings, while tradition preserves the details of his execution.6

 🔎 Why This Matters Historically